webstek/AdventurersVoyage/README.md

 - This application is **intended for people interested in text-based games and RPG adventure games**.
 The intent is to design a game that has very low entry requirements because of basic input and no time-pressure events.
 Hopefully, the story will be engaging and long enough that the users feel the need to save and come back to it later.
 ### Personal Interst:
 - Adventurers' Voyage is of great interest to myself as it presents a complex environment to develop my programming skills in a fun manner.
 I enjoy playing RPG's and wrote an extensive list of races and professions, including stats, effects, and descriptions) for a paper version of this game; implementing what I have already done into a computer game will be very interesting and rewarding, as I will be able share the game with friends whom I would not normally be able to meet and play a physical game with.

+## User Stories:
+- As a user, I want to obtain items and store them in my inventory.
+- As a user, I want to be able to see what items are in my inventory.
+- As a user, I want to be able to see what stats races and professions have before I choose one.
+- As a user, I want to choose as race and profession to play as.
+- As a user, I want to enage in combat.